GiaPhuong2004/Time_Series_Analysis_and_Forecasting/README.md

 - Analyzed PVC (PetroVietnam Chemical and Services Corporation)
 - Forecasted:
-  - Quarterly revenue for 2025 using ARIMA
+  - Quarterly revenue for 2025 using the multiplicative trend and seasonal model
-  - Stock prices for the first 10 trading days of 2025
+  - Stock prices for the first 10 trading days of 2025 using ARIMA
   - Volatility using GARCH
 - Conducted stationarity tests and model diagnostics